LouisFaure/scFates/README.md

 Description
 ===========

-This package provides an Python tool suite for fast tree inference and advanced pseudotime downstream analysis, with a focus on fate biasing.
+This package provides a scalable Python suite for fast tree inference and advanced pseudotime downstream analysis, with a focus on fate biasing.
 This package is compatible with anndata object format used in scanpy or scvelo pipelines.
 A complete documentation of this package is available [here](https://scfates.readthedocs.io/en/latest).

 Tree inference algorithms
 =========================